Home Extension: where do I start?

 Under the rules, a rear wall of a detached home can be extended by 8m to the rear if it is a single storey property, and 3m if it is double storey.
 This is reduced to 6m in a semi or terraced house.

 There are other conditions that must be met.
 For example, if the extension is more than half the area of land around the original house, you will need planning permission.
 Extensions must be built with similar materials to the existing property.
-Find out whether or not plans fall under the permitted development guidelines here.

 Regardless of whether or not planning permission is required, any renovation project must comply with building regulations.
-You’ll need to ensure whoever carries out the work can either self-certify the work they do (for example, FENSA accredited window fitters, Gas Safe registered gas engineers and NICEIC registered electricians and so on) or will liaise with the local Building Control Officers at your council to have their work certified.
+You’ll need to ensure whoever carries out the work can either self-certify the work (for example, FENSA accredited window fitters, Gas Safe registered gas engineers and NICEIC registered electricians and so on) or will liaise with the local Building Control Officers at your council to have their work certified.
 If the requirements aren’t met, you could be served with a notice to take the extension down and will have trouble when it comes to selling your home without the relevant Building Regulations certificates.

 If you own the leasehold – rather than freehold – to your property, you’ll want to check the details of your lease to ensure you have the right to make alterations, usually subject to approval from the freeholder.
 Get in touch sooner rather than later with your freeholder about your plans, as there may be additional costs involved to obtain their approval and sign-off.
 See when to approach your freeholder about your extension plans.

-- Party Wall Act
+Party Wall Agreement

 A party wall is the shared wall, usually between a terrace or semi-detached house, and divides the homes of two separate owners.
 It also includes garden walls built over a boundary and excavations close to a neighbour’s property (within three or six meters, depending on the depth of the new foundations).